roshiajin-kunai/sakkamade.github.io/pages/about.markdown

 <h4 class="with-indent">Language Knowledge</h4>

 During the autumn of 2019 I was learning Japanese, simply because grew curious after reading some _manga_.
-Upon completion  a first course (one textbook ~350 pages out of four), in  three months, abandon a second volume nearly at first page.
+Upon completion  a first course (one textbook ~350 pages out of four) in  three months, abandon a second volume nearly at first page.
 Despite I forgot mostly everything (on the time of starting my translations), with that piece of knowledge I was able to begin.
 'To begin somewhat' - from your point of view, most likely; 'Uwah, I'm doing great' - from mine.

 No one call off my problems with English, indeed.
 However, I am doing best I am capable of upon the time publishing the chapter.
 Majority of my English knowledge being for British and American movies' subtitles; for translated from Japanese, *manga* and novels; for songs' lyrics.
 Which were accompanied by constant look up dictionaries for unfamiliar words.
 Should confess I have never learned English with intention to write, but just to be able to read, and understand verbal language.

-Must admit that is not sufficient, however, I do not have much of motivation to learn Japanese nor English, at present.
+Must admit that is not sufficient.
+I do not have much of motivation, however, to learn Japanese nor English, at present.
 Well, albeit I have said that, I am learning both.
 Whereas working over my translations and reading books, the knowledge of mine, thus,  growing constantly, bit by bit.
 I expect.